pswanson2/turbo-palm-tree/proposal.md

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

-*People in an increasingly digital world have usernames and passwords to countless webistes.
+*People in an increasingly digital world have usernames and passwords to countless websites.
 Remembering all of their credentials can be a daunting task.
 Our program seeks to enable users to have a safe place to store all of their usernames and passwords so that they never again have to click on that dreaded "Forgot your password?" button.*